-The employee must have his/her health care provider complete the Certification of Fitness for Duty form and provide the completed form to his/her supervisor, if applicable.
+The employee must have his/her health care provider complete the Certification of Fitness for Duty form and provide the completed form to his/her supervisor or designated administrator, if applicable.

 G. Premium Payments for Medical Insurance

-- While the employee is on unpaid FMLA leave, the university will continue to pay its share of any medical/dental insurance premium as if the employee were at work or on paid leave.
-The employee is required to pay his/her share of the premiums in the same manner required when working.
+- While the employee is on unpaid FML, the university will continue to pay its share of any medical/dental insurance premium as if the employee were at work or on paid leave.
+The employee is required to pay his/her share of the premiums.
 Payment for the premium must be made during the month in which it is due.
 If the employee fails to pay a timely health plan premium, the university will cease to maintain the health coverage effective on the last day of the month in which premiums should have been paid, and will notify the employee of the discontinuation of insurance coverage.
+The university will mail written notice to the employee at least fifteen (15) days before the insurance coverage lapses.
 If the university discontinues health coverage as a result of non-payment of premiums, the returning employee's group health benefits must be restored to at least the same level and terms as were provided when leave commenced.
 The returning employee will not be required to meet any qualification requirements, such as a waiting period or pre-existing condition requirements.

-- If an employee fails to return to work after a period of unpaid FMLA leave and the university has paid for maintaining health coverage, the university is entitled to recover the premiums paid unless the reason the employee does not return to work is due to (1) continuation of a serious health condition that would entitle the employee to FMLA leave, or (2) other circumstances beyond the control of the employee.
+- If an employee fails to return to work after a period of unpaid FML and the university has paid for maintaining health coverage, the university is entitled to recover the premiums paid unless the reason the employee does not return to work is due to (1) continuation of a serious health condition that would entitle the employee to FML, or (2) other circumstances beyond the control of the employee.
 An employee is considered to have returned to work after he or she has worked for a period of 30 calendar days.

 H. Record-keeping Requirements

-- Departments must keep copies of all notices and correspondence provided by employees requesting leave and of all notices and correspondence provided to employees regarding the FMLA leave.
+- Departments must keep copies of all notices and correspondence provided by employees requesting leave and of all notices and correspondence provided to employees regarding the FML.

-- All leave taken by employees under this policy must be designated in time keeping records as FMLA leave (full days and time less than full days).
+- All leave taken by employees under this policy must be designated in time keeping records as FML (full days and time less than full days).

-- FMLA records of employees who transfer to another department at the university within 12 months of FMLA use will be forwarded to the new department.
+- FML records of employees who transfer to another department within the university within 12 months of FML use will be forwarded to the new department.

 I. Confidential Medical Records

-Records and documents relating to medical certifications, recertification, and medical histories of the employee or employee's family members should be maintained in separate files and treated as confidential medical records.
+Records and documents relating to medical certifications, recertification, and medical histories or genetic information of the employee or employee's family members should be maintained in separate files and treated as confidential medical records.
 These records do not go into the employee's personnel file.
 The medical information may be released only: